 Want to use OpenTelemetry instead?
 Read these docs to get started!

 If your app is written in Python, you can get started quickly with Lightstep.
 Download the Auto-Installer, then configure it to communicate with your Lightstep Microsatellites.
 When you deploy your app, all supported frameworks, data stores, and libraries will begin sending trace data to Lightstep.
-The Lightstep tracer also collects and reports on infrastructure metrics, communicating directly with the Lightstep Engine.

 To ensure you can access all Lightstep functionality, including infrastructure metrics reporting, update your tracer to the latest release.
 To update, simply follow the instructions for installing the tracer.
 No code changes are needed.